alicectung/R.-I.-C.-E.-/README.md

 // USER PROFILES //

-Rice Miller/Manager
+Rice Miller/Manager:
 Periodically monitors progress of paddy intake at own mill.
 Wants to know about overall paddy quality from all farmers for that crop season.
 Usage: Medium

-Rice Grader
+Rice Grader:
 Works around the clock during intake season.
 Determines the grade for each sample per trailer load.
 Reports paddy sample grade to Manager for payment calculations.
 Usage: Heavy

-Rice Board Member
+Rice Board Member:
 Employed by the local government to create, update and enforce standards for the national rice industry.
 May work in a lab setting.
 Usage: Light

-Agricultural School Faculty / Student
+Agricultural School Faculty / Student:
 Involved in the education of agricultural practices.
 May work in a lab setting.
 Usage: Light